Thank you for reading our post, please rate this article at the end.

 So, we wouldn’t blame you if one of these caught your attention and you seriously considered putting your Airstream plans on the back burner.
 However, if you are shopping for RTTs, get ready to be greeted with tech specs, configurations, and jargon that sounds like a Chinese schoolboy wrote it in the fourth grade.
 Here are the different types of RTTs currently available in the market.

-Types of Rooftop tents
+Types of Rooftop Tents

 There are two types of rooftop tents: hardshell and softshell.
 Every other rooftop tent is a spinoff of one that might be advertised as a distinct ‘Type,’ but it’s not.